teeworlds/documentation/compiling_everything_linux.md

 4. The compiled game is located at `teeworlds-version/build/<arch>`

-# For Teeworlds v0.6.x and earlier
+## Compiling Teeworlds v0.6.x and earlier

 1. `cd teeworlds-version`
     - Changes to the teeworlds source directory